-How to say Happy Christmas in Russian: ‘Счастливого Рождества’
+How to say Merry Christmas in Catalan: “Bon Nadal”

-In the Czech Republic, single women take part in a rather strange tradition to find out whether the upcoming year holds one in continued single-hood, or of marriage.
-On Christmas Eve, they turn their backs to the house door and throw one a shoe over their shoulder.
-It is said if the shoe is to land with the heel facing the door, she will definitely stay single for another year, while if the front of the shoe faces towards the door, she should move out of her parents house and start making wedding preparations.
+In the Czech Republic, some single women are said to take part in a unique tradition to find out whether the upcoming year will continue to be one of single-hood, or whether marriage is on the cards.
+On Christmas Eve, they turn their backs to the house door and throw one shoe over their shoulder.
+If the shoe lands with the heel facing the door, the woman will stay single for another year; if the front of the shoe faces towards the door, she should move out of her parents’ house and start making wedding preparations!

-How to say Happy Christmas in Czech: ‘Veselé Vánoce’.
+How to say Merry Christmas in Czech: “Veselé Vánoce”

-How to say Happy Christmas in Swedish: ‘God Jul’.
+How to say Merry Christmas in Guatemalan (Spanish): “Feliz Navidad”

 India’s population is mainly Hindu and Muslim, but those who do celebrate Christmas tend to decorate mango or banana trees instead of purchasing a Christmas tree!

-How to say Happy Christmas in Indian (Hindi): ‘Śubh krisamas’.
+How to say Merry Christmas in Indian (Hindi): “Śubh krisamas”